LunaMoonx/Retrospective/README.md

 - #### Pain Points
     - Teams are having to go through Inventories manually to remove any host that are no longer reachable.
-    - Delays in App development
-        and misconfigurations on some host.
+    - Delays in App development, App deployment and misconfigurations on some host.

 ## :mag_right: Solution Overview